Relation between Wigner energy and proton-neutron pairing: Abstract

 \section{Abstract}

-The linear term proportional to $|N-Z|$ in the nuclear symmetry energy (Wigner energy) is obtained in the framework of a model that uses isovector pairing on single particle levels from a deformed potential combined with a $\vec T^2$ interaction.
-The pairing correlations are calculated by numerical diagonalization of the pairing Hamiltonian acting on several levels nearest the Fermi surface.
-The experimental binding energies of nuclei with $N\approx Z$ are well reproduced without introducing new parameters.
+The linear term proportional to $|N-Z|$ in the nuclear symmetry energy (Wigner energy) is obtained in a model that uses isovector pairing on single particle levels from a deformed potential combined with a $\vec T^2$ interaction.
+The pairing correlations are calculated by numerical diagonalization of the pairing Hamiltonian acting on the six or seven levels nearest the $N=Z$ Fermi surface.
+The experimental binding energies of nuclei with $N\approx Z$ are well reproduced.
+The Wigner energy emerges as a consequence of restoring isospin symmetry.
+We have found the Wigner energy to be insensitive to the presence of moderate isoscalar pair correlations.